ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 [[OPEN ISSUE: #195 tracks how we might relax this constraint to allow for more collect query flexibility.
-As of now, this is quite rigid and doesn't give the collector much room for mistakes.]]
+As of now, this is quite rigid and doesn't give the Collector much room for mistakes.]]

 #### Time-interval Queries {#time-interval-batch-validation}